klamt-lab/COBRA-k/docs/evolutionary.md

 The *outer* optimization is affecting a binary (or $\[0,1\]$) vector which we'll call $\mathbf{β}$.
 This vector is as long as the number of the previously identified stoichiometric couples.
 If an element $i$ of $\mathbf{β}$ is 0 (or close to 0), then the flux of all reactions in the respective $i$th stoichiometric couple is set to 0.
 Otherwise, the reactions are allowed to run.

-$\mathbf{β}$ is optmized either through a genetic algorithm [[Wikipedia]]() or a particle swarm optimization (PSO) [[Wikipedia]]().
-Both of these algorithms work in *rounds* and have a given *population size*:
+$\mathbf{β}$ is optmized through a genetic algorithm [[Wikipedia]](https://en.wikipedia.org/wiki/Genetic_algorithm).
+This algorithm works in *rounds* and has a given *population (or candidate) size*:

 1. In each round, as many inner optimizations (see next subparagraph) as there are population members are run.
 Thus, we actually have as many $\mathbf{β}$ as there are population members.
 2. Then, the fitnesses (here, the final NLP optimization value from the inner optimizations) are collected for each population member.
-3. Using these fitness values, the $\mathbf{β}$ of the population members are mutated according to the genetic or PSO algorithm, with the intention and hope that better $\mathbf{β}$ are found.
+3. Using these fitness values, the $\mathbf{β}$ of the population members are mutated according to the genetic algorithm, with the intention and hope that better $\mathbf{β}$ are found.
 Then, we start again with step 1 unless the maximal number of rounds or the maximal number of rounds without an increase in the best optimal value is reached.

 #### Inner optimization